fummicc1/EasyFirebaseSwift/README.md

 If we want to get snapshots once, we should use `get` method, on the other hand, if we want to fetch the latest data whenever database is updated, we should use `listen` method.

-Both `get` and `listen` specifies which model we want by giving concrete type at closure parameter like the following.
+Both `get` and `listen` specify which model we want by giving concrete type at closure parameter like the following.

 ```swift
 client.listen(